Lab 04: a few pointers

 Exercise 1. sequence

-I’ve written the code for the newSequence
+I’ve written the code for the newSequence,

-functions.
+append, and release functions.
 The first

-data structure on the heap and
+creates a new sequence data structure on the heap and

 returns a pointer to it.
 The integer sequence it creates is empty